Week 4

 Often the first response that comes to mind is the most fruitful.
 Just relax and go with it even if you think it is odd.

 Through long experience leading others in writing, I’d say 10 minutes is more or less the most fruitful amount of time to sit with a prompt and write.
-If you sit for less time, you probably haven’t mined as deeply as you can; try circling the prompt and coming at it again.
+If you run out of steam sooner, you probably haven’t mined as deeply as you can, so try circling the prompt and coming at it again.
 Or, if you’re on a roll after 10 minutes, follow the rich vein you’ve uncovered.

 As you write, capture as clearly and precisely as you can what is true for you – no artifice, no disguises.